antvis/G2/site/docs/manual/core/view.en.md

 ### 1. Declarative Configuration

-Directly declare views and their child elements in options:
+Directly declare views and their child marks in options:

 ```js
 ({